-Although a member of the clergy is deemed a mandated reporter, per archdiocesan policies, a priest shall not be required to report child abuse reported solely within the context of the sacrament of reconciliation.
+A member of the clergy is deemed to be a Mandatory Reporters.
+A priest shall not be required to report child abuse reported solely within the context of the Sacrament of Reconciliation.
 When a priest receives information about child abuse from any other source, the priest shall comply with the reporting requirements specified above.